 By 1976 the frustration had been building for a generation.
-Young black South Africans were aware that apartheid policy was to give them only a poor education.
+Young black South Africans had become aware that the apartheid plan was to deny them a real education.

 Education for ‘Bantus’